VeraSol Provides Technical Support Across Sub-Saharan Africa

 Demand for VeraSol’s quality verification services is growing.
 The quality assurance (QA) team reported an increase of 50% in the annual number of testing agreements signed from 2017 to 2019.
 To better serve the market, VeraSol works closely with its partners to improve and expand quality assurance services and testing capacity across sub-Saharan Africa.

-The UK’s Department for International Development (DFID) developed the Africa Clean Energy Technical Assistance Facility (ACE-TAF) program to respond to this challenge.
+The United Kingdom’s Department for International Development (DFID) (now a part of the Foreign, Commonwealth & Development Office) developed the Africa Clean Energy Technical Assistance Facility (ACE-TAF) program to respond to this challenge.
 The program covers fourteen countries and aims to address a host of barriers that make markets unattractive to potential manufacturers and distributors.
 To support the roll out of market development activities, DFID requested the International Finance Corporation (IFC) operate as a strategic advisor and leverage the experiences and lessons learned from across the ten Lighting Africa/Global programs in Asia and Africa, especially in the implementation of the quality assurance program.

 Leveraging its expertise in off-grid solar quality assurance, VeraSol has joined the program as quality assurance (QA) manager to support the IFC and program manager Coffey International Development in implementing the QA component of the program.
 Members of the VeraSol team will work with governments to adopt IEC/Lighting Global standards under their regulatory frameworks and set up five solar testing lab facilities in five countries across the continent.